sonic-net/SONiC/doc/stream-telemetry/stream-telemetry-hld.md

 - The snapshot structure is derived from the IPFIX template, which is based on the stats we want to record.

-Below is an example of an IPFIX message for the same stats record as the IPFIX template example:
+Below is an example of an IPFIX message with 3 snapshots for the same stats record as the IPFIX template example:

 ``` mermaid